rij12/csa/README.md

 # README

-Code for the SE31520/CHM5820 CSA (CS Alumni Application), V1
+Code for the SE31520/CHM5820 CSA (CS Alumni Application), csa-cucumber-basic

-This version corresponds to completing workshop 5 of the module.
+This version corresponds to completing workshop 6 of the module.
 A series of further version will be provided as the module progresses.